How to get to San Agustín?

 • Cap or hat

-• Warm clothes, as it cools off considerably in the evening
+• Warm sweater, as it cools off considerably in the evening

 • Flashlight